-A living wall reflects our visions of paradise: a lush jungle where flowers spill over rocks and barks, where juicy fruits fall from the sky…
+A living wall is inspired by our visions of paradise: a lush jungle where flowers spill over hillsides, moss covers massive tree trunks, and juicy fruits fall from the sky…

-In my design day job, I got to work with quite a few living walls.
+When I was working in landscape architecture firms before this blog took over, I got to design quite a few living walls.
 They tend to be super expensive, and high maintenance!
-This DIY is my attempt to create a version that anyone can build in less than 1 hour, that is easy to maintain, and beautiful as well!
+This DIY is my attempt to create a version that anyone can build in less than 1 hour, that is easy to maintain and beautiful. pallet-living-wall-apieceofrainbowblog (8)

 And the only other materials we need are plants!
 This post covers all the plants I used on this tropical living wall!
 This living wall is in shade.
 So all the plants listed are for shade!